 Others prefer to exercise in the evening around 5pm... until nightfall... it depends.

 A small islet that can be reached by crossing a small bridge offers picnicking, jogging, petanque and children... a well shaded and really very pleasant area.
 There are attractions for children, "pedal boats" to go for a walk on the lake, in short, an absolutely charming little corner.

 A sign reminds us that it is forbidden to smoke and bring alcohol...

-That being said, this area is a little bit like downtown Rawai: a few shops, a few restaurants, a lot of massage parlours of course, a few painters, a lot of bars, all of this, arranged and added as it goes along in a rather random way.
+This being said, this area is a bit like the downtown of Rawai: a few shops, a few restaurants, a lot of massage parlours of course, a few painters, a lot of bars, the whole, arranged and added in a rather random way.